arobito/arobito-docs/source/project/coding.rst

 For the Raspberry Pi backend driven by Arch Linux we prefer Python 3.4.
 It is the primary project language.

 For the web frontend we're using XHTML5, JavaScript and CSS3.
-The backend is again driven by Python,
+The backend is again driven by Python, powered by the famous `CherryPy web framework <http://www.cherrypy.org/>`_.

-The Arduino Code is written in C. We're programming the Atmel micro controller directly over the ICSP headers to save the space for the boot loader.
+The Arduino Code is written in C. We're programming the Atmel micro controller directly over the ICSP pinout to save the space for the boot loader.

 Coding Conventions